YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> ${wrongSubclass} needs to be different from its superclass[ and its sibling subclasses] in terms of behavior or structure.
+> ${stud_cls} needs to be different from its superclass, and any sibling subclasses, in terms of behavior or structure.

 Level 4: Resource response with Fill-in-the-blanks quiz: